boraeresici/ADE-Rules/rule-template.md

 description: "A brief summary of what this rule is about and its purpose." # Required: A short description of the rule.
 tags: ["tag1", "tag2", "category"] # Required: An array of relevant tags for categorization and filtering.

-# Optional fields for enhanced AI/ADE consumption (from iyilestirme.md suggestions)
+# Optional fields for enhanced AI/ADE consumption (refer to docs/metadata-glossary.md for definitions)
-severity: "medium" # Optional: The criticality of the rule (e.g., "critical", "high", "medium", "low", "suggestion")
+severity: "medium" # Optional: The criticality of the rule (e.g., "critical", "high", "medium", "low", "suggestion").
+See [Metadata Glossary](docs/metadata-glossary.md#1-severity).
-applies_to: ["language", "framework"] # Optional: An array of specific languages or frameworks this rule applies to (e.g., ["python", "django", "javascript", "react"])
+applies_to: ["language", "framework"] # Optional: An array of specific technologies/domains.
+See [Metadata Glossary](docs/metadata-glossary.md#2-applies_to).
-automation_potential: ["linter", "manual-review"] # Optional: How this rule can be automated (e.g., "linter", "static-analysis", "runtime-check", "manual-review", "ci-cd-check")
+automation_potential: ["linter", "manual-review"] # Optional: How this rule can be automated.
+See [Metadata Glossary](docs/metadata-glossary.md#3-automation_potential).
 suggested_tools: ["ESLint", "SonarQube"] # Optional: Specific tools that can help enforce or check this rule.
+See [Metadata Glossary](docs/metadata-glossary.md#4-suggested_tools).
 related_rules: ["related-rule-id-1", "related-rule-id-2"] # Optional: An array of IDs of other related rules.
+See [Metadata Glossary](docs/metadata-glossary.md#5-related_rules).
 ---

 # Rule: [Descriptive Rule Title]